The presenting sponsor is Bank of America.

 Saturday, November 18, 10 a.m. - 2 p.m.

-Join a team of Mission model makers to build one or several Mission mega-models over the course of one frenzied day at RAM!
+Join a team of Mission model makers to build one or several Mission mega-models over the course of one frenzied day at RAM.
+Learn more about the impact of missions on the lives of missionaries and native peoples.
 All ages welcome.

 What Am I Looking At?
 Decoding Elements of SCR Architecture